quarantin/beautiful-java/README.md

 ### jq
 You need the jq command.
 In case you don't have it already, it can be downloaded from here: https://stedolan.github.io/jq/download/

-### Java SDK
-You need a valid JDK environment (Java Development Kit), any version between 11 and 15 included will do.
-Any different version will probably not work.
-You can download JDK from here: https://www.oracle.com/java/technologies/javase/jdk15-archive-downloads.html

 # Install
 ## Linux
 	cd "${HOME}"